-Streams are bodies of water that are in constant motion from the point where water begins to accumulate on the Earth's surface to where it ultimately sinks back into the ground or enters a lake or ocean.
+Streams are bodies of water that are in constant motion.
 Geologists recognize many categories of streams depending on their size, depth, speed, and location.
 Creeks, brooks, tributaries, bayous, and rivers might all be lumped together as streams.
-In streams, water always flows downhill, but the form varies with rock type, topography, and many other factors (Dastrup, 2020).
+In streams, water always flows downhill, but the form varies with rock type, topography, and many other factors (1).

-Stream Landscape.
-Public Domain
+Stream Landscape